woywoy123/AnalysisG/docs/source/studies/truth-matching-mc16/topkinematics/figure1b.rst

+.. _figure_1b:

 Figure 1.b
 ----------

-Figures depicting the energy distribution of the spectator and resonant tops.
+A collection of figures depicting the **energy** distributions for spectator and resonance tops with various injected resonance mass points.

 Mass Point: 400 GeV
 ^^^^^^^^^^^^^^^^^^^